AntonioMrtz/SpotifyElectron/docs/CONTRIBUTING.md

 2. Create a new branch with the feature youre implementing using the [branch naming convention](Git-Convention.md).
 3. Push your changes to the new branch using the [commit naming convention](Git-Convention.md).
 4. Add tests for every functionality changed or added.
 5. Go to your branch in Github, then select Pull Request and fill the fields indicated in the template.
+Remember to rename the Pull Request using our [convention](Git-Convention.md).

 ## 🙍‍♂️ Contributors list